-C Corp vs. LLC: Things to Consider
+LLC vs. Corporation: Things to Consider

 Both LLCs and corporations offer many of the same advantages of incorporation, including limited personal liability, continuance (in most states), and some degree of ownership flexibility.
 However, the nature of your startup, the need for a complex legal structure, your taxation situation, your funding plan, and whether you intend to issue stock are all aspects you should consider when choosing between forming an LLC or incorporating as a corporation.

-Whether you decide to form an LLC or a corporation depends on the nature of your startup.
+Whether you decide to form an LLC or corporation depends on the nature of your startup.
 You need to ask yourself what type of startup you are trying to create.
 How big do you hope or plan to grow your startup?